-Our swimming program is for Year 6 pupils to attend lessons in Autumn, Year 3 pupils to attend lessons in Spring and Year 5 pupils to attend lessons in the Summer.
+Our swimming program involves Year 6 pupils to attending lessons in Autumn, Year 3 pupils attending lessons in Spring and Year 5 pupils attending lessons in the Summer.

 All children are now expected to achieve the government set standards for swimming by the end of primary school.
 These standards state that all children should be able to swim 25 metres competently, confidently and proficiently using a range of strokes and should be able to perform safe self-rescue in different water-based situations.

 Children Reaching Expected Standard:

 |Year||2018 - 2019||2019 - 2020||2020 - 2021||2020 - 2021|

 |Can swim competently, confidently and proficiently over at least 25 metres.||36/48 |

 |Can use a range of strokes.||41/48 |